FusionSolutions/python-feclient/README.md

 ## Installation

-Requires python 3.8 or later version.
+Requires python version 3.5 or later.

 To install the latest release on [PyPI](https://pypi.org/project/python-feclient/), simply run: